hammingweight/fim_sidecar/README.md

 # A File Integrity Monitoring Kubernetes Sidecar
 A proof-of-concept project that shows how a Kubernetes sidecar can monitor the file integrity of another container.
-The purpose of this project isn't to provide production quality code; it's simply to show that it is possible to have a sidecar container monitor the file integrity of another container and to take remedial action if a container is hacked.
+The purpose of this project isn't to provide production quality code; it's to show that it is possible to have a sidecar container monitor the file integrity of another container and to take remedial action if a container is hacked.

 ## Container and Pod Security